 If a muscle spasm is part of a neurological health condition, the person will usually experience other symptoms.
 These might include:

-- massaging the cramping muscle gently
+- gently massaging or stretching the cramping muscle

 - using a heating pad to relax tight muscles